 A breast cancer diagnosis can come as a shock.
 Feeling fear and anxiety, along with many other emotions, is a natural response.

 Breast cancer is the second most common cancer in women in the United States, with more than 3.5 million women currently counting themselves as survivors, according to the American Cancer Society (ACS).
-In 2020 alone, there will be about 276,480 newly diagnosed cases, estimates the ACS.
+Breast cancer statistics show in 2020 alone, there will be about 276,480 newly diagnosed cases, estimates the ACS.

 Whether you're diagnosed with stage 0 or stage 4 cancer, being told that you have cancer has an emotional effect, says Kathleen Ashton, PhD, a health psychologist in the Breast Center, Digestive Disease and Surgery Institute at the Cleveland Clinic.
 "It changes how you think about life and mortality," she says.